hyrodium/ElasticSurfaceEmbedding.jl/docs/src/run-julia.md

 ```

 !!! info "Direction of the surface"
-    In the next step, we'll split the surface into elongated strips.
+    In the next step, we will split the surface into elongated strips.
-    The domain of each strip should be a rectangular, and the longer direction is `u¹`, and the shorter direction is `u²`.
+    The domain of each strip should be rectangular, and the longer direction is `u¹`, and the shorter direction is `u²`.
     The paraboloid has four‐fold symmetry, so we don't have to take care of it.

 ### Split the surface into strips